 - B.A., Washburn University

-Tyson Ailshie teaches Applied Bass at Regis University.
-He holds a Bachelors degree in music from Washburn University where he studied with grammy nominated artist and composer Frank Mantooth and a Master's degree in jazz performance and pedagogy from the University of Colorado where he was the bassist for Jazz Combo I and recorded live for KUVO Denver.
-In addition to teaching at Regis, he currently instructs Jazz History, Jazz Improvisation, Music Fundamentals, Music Appreciation, Jazz Combos, and Applied Bass and Jazz lessons at both Front Range and Arapahoe Community Colleges.
+Tyson Ailshie is an Affiliate Professor of Jazz in American Culture, Exploring Music, Basic Musicianship, Aural Skills and Applied Bass in the Regis University Music Department.
+He holds a bachelor's degree in music from Washburn University, where he studied with Grammy nominated artist and composer Frank Mantooth, and a master's degree in jazz performance and pedagogy from the University of Colorado.
+While at CU he was the bassist for Jazz Combo I and recorded live for KUVO, Denver's jazz radio station.
+Additionally, Mr. Ailshie teaches a wide variety of music courses at Arapahoe Community College.